-When the pelvis of the mother is too small, or the passage through which the baby is to come out is small for baby’s head to pass through the labour is prolonged.
-Rarely, an unusually shaped pelvis or some other obstruction in the passage such as a tumour will also lead to prolonged labour.
+When the pelvis of the mother is too small, or the passage through which the baby is to come out is small for the baby’s head to pass through, the labour is prolonged.
+Rarely, an unusually shaped pelvis or some other obstruction in the passage, such as a tumour, will lead to prolonged labour.

-The causes are due to the passenger or the fatal.
-The foetal continues to grow even after the due date, the baby is too big, and the head is too big to pass through the pelvis.
+The causes of prolonged labour due to the ‘passenger’ or the foetus can be that the foetus continues to grow even after the due date, it is too big, or that the head is too big to pass through the pelvis.

 3. Weak Contractions (Power)

 One of the major causes of prolonged labour is lack of power in contractions.
-The contractions are not strong enough to induce pain or able to push for the delivery.
+The contractions are not strong enough to induce the pushes for delivery.

 Signs and Symptoms of Prolonged Labour

-- Ketosis: a complication of dehydration, and a lack of carbohydrates (or glucose) for energy in the body.
-It is the result of the abnormal accumulation of ketone bodies.
+- Ketosis: This is a complication of dehydration, and a lack of carbohydrates (or glucose) for energy in the body, which results in abnormal accumulation of ketone bodies.

-Gestational diabetes, pregnancy hypertension accompanied by obesity can increase the size of the baby than the average.
-Also, such health complications can make the mother weak and the fat around the birth canal can cause problems.
+Gestational diabetes, or pregnancy hypertension accompanied by obesity can increase the size of the baby from the average.
+Such health complications can make the mother weak, and the fat around the birth canal can cause problems.

 2. Being Too Skinny

-Lack of nutrition in the mother leads to lack of nutrition in the foetus and the uterus causing complications to the 3Ps explained above.
-Hence it is important to take care to be fit and strong.
-Sometimes a small body would indicate a small pelvis that might delay the baby’s arrival.
+Lack of nutrition in the mother leads to lack of nutrition in the foetus and the uterus, causing complications to the passage, passenger, and power (explained above).
+Hence, it is important to take care to be fit and strong.
+Sometimes, a small body can indicate a small pelvis, and that might delay the baby’s arrival.

 3. Decrease in Muscle Mass

-One of the causes for the decrease of muscle mass in a pregnant woman is lack of exercises and proactiveness.
-Labour is a very active and strenuous procedure for the body.
-It requires good muscle function to progress smoothly through labour, a decrease in muscle mass will reduce strength increasing risk of the slow progress of labour.
+One of the causes for the decrease of muscle mass in a pregnant woman is lack of exercise and activity.
+Labour is a very active and strenuous procedure for the body, and it requires good muscle function for smooth progress.
+A decrease in muscle mass will reduce strength, increasing the risk of slow or prolonged labour.